ssmirr/appdev-chapters/sample_data.md

   user.save
 end
 ```

-Now each of our records will have a name sampled from the faker dataset of names.
-We can do this with all of our columns.
+Now each of our records will have a name sampled from the Faker dataset of names.
+Are there any other columns in our app that would benefit from Fakers' datasets?

 With Faker, we have access to all types of datasets.
 I highly recommend taking a look to see all of the [different generators](https://github.com/faker-ruby/faker#generators).

 Looking at the faker documentation, we can scroll down to the Generators section.
 In this section, we can select one of the links.
 For our `sample_data` task, we selected `Faker::Name`.
-Inside this [link](https://github.com/faker-ruby/faker/blob/master/doc/default/name.md), you can see all of the different methods we can call on `Faker::Name` to return something different.
+Inside this [link](https://github.com/faker-ruby/faker/blob/master/doc/default/name.md), you can see all of the different methods we can call on `Faker::Name` to sample a different dataset.
 Try some of them in your application!

 ### Remove old data